akasumitlamba/QuickClip-NotepadClipboard/PRIVACY.md

    - Open source code
    - Anyone can verify our privacy claims

+## Changes to This Privacy Policy

+We may update our Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy on this page.
+You are advised to review this Privacy Policy periodically for any changes.

-## Contact
+## Contact Us

-Questions?
-Contact us at [your email address or contact method].
+If you have any questions about this Privacy Policy, please contact us at [your email address or contact method].

 That's it!
 QuickClip is designed to be simple, private, and secure.